michael-kricheldorf/flare-forecast.github.io-wiki/Manage-Files-on-S3-Using-Rclone.md

 https://rclone.org/downloads/

-Then, extract it and find `rclone` executable (`rclone.exe`) and change your current directory in the terminal to that directory.
+Then, extract it and find the `rclone` executable (`rclone.exe`) and change your current directory in the terminal to that directory.

 For more detailed information on how to install Rclone, visit [Install](https://rclone.org/install/) page from Rclone official website.

 # Configure Rclone

+There are two methods you can use to configure Rclone: in the first method, you create/edit a configuration file rclone.conf manually (using a text editor), while in the second method you answer questions interactively and Rclone creates the configuration file for you.
+Both methods work - choose which one you think is easier for you:

 ### Method 1